stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 and the gifts of the men of Leng . . . so from the wells of night to the gulfs of space, and from the gulfs of space to the wells of night, ever the praises of Great Cthulhu, of Tsathoggua, and of Him Who is not to be Named.
 Ever Their praises, and abundance to the Black Goat of the Woods.
-I&auml;!
+Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young!

   (A BUZZING IMITATION OF HUMAN SPEECH)

-    I&auml;!
+    Iä!
 Shub-Niggurath!
 The Black Goat of the Woods with a Thousand Young!

   (HUMAN VOICE)